EhrmannS/geometr/README.md

 `geometr` only knows the feature types `point`, `line`, `polygon` and `grid` (a systematic lattice of points).
 In contrast to the simple features standard, there are no *MULTI\** features.
-The way simple features have been implemented in R means that the same information can be stored in several different ways, which are only interoperable after a range of tests and corrections.
-For example, a group of polygons can make up a `MULTIPOLYGON` with attributes that are valid for the overall group only.
+The way simple features have been implemented in R has the consequence that certain information can only be stored in a rather inefficient and cumbersome way.
+Think of a set of polygons that has individual attributes at the `POLYGON` level, but also attributes at the group (`MULTIPOLYGON`) level, i.e., where all polygons of that set have the same value of the respective attributes.

+make up a `MULTIPOLYGON` with attributes that are valid for the overall group only.
 Likewise, the polygons could be stored at the level of individual "closed paths" as `POLYGON`, with specific attributes per